shundhammer/qdirstat/README.md

 (https://github.com/shundhammer/qdirstat/blob/master/screenshots/QDirStat-main-win.png)
 _Preview screenshot -- see also section "Development Status" below_

+Since this is a screenshot of QDirStat in its own source directory, the screenshot date and time is always the "Last Modified" timestamp in the screenshot.
+Neat, huh? ;-)

 ## Current Development Status

 **Work in Progress**

 Usable, but still pre-Alpha.
 Use at your own risk.
 You have been warned. ;-)

+- 2015-12-31  New Year's Eve release

+  - Treemap zoom in / out / zoom reset works.
+The treemap now automatically zooms out if an item outside its current scope is clicked in the tree view.

+  - Added more menu and toolbar actions and icons for many of them.

+  - The treemap's red "current item" rectangle is now stippled instead of a solid line if the current item is not also selected (users can do that with shift-click).

+  - Added "about" dialogs for the program and the used Qt version.

 - 2015-12-30  Treemap rendering now works as expected, and selecting items (including multi-selection with shift-click and ctrl-click in the